-Under Queensland legislation, if you suspect the presence of this disease in domestic poultry you must report it to Biosecurity Queensland on 13 25 23 or contact the Emergency Disease Watch Hotline on 1800 675 888.
+Under Queensland legislation, if you suspect the presence of this disease in any species of birds, you must report it to Biosecurity Queensland on 13 25 23 or contact the Emergency Disease Watch Hotline on 1800 675 888.

 |Cause||Newcastle disease is caused by a virus of the family Paramyxoviridae.|

 Newcastle disease (ND) is a highly contagious viral disease of domestic poultry, cage and aviary birds, and wild birds.
-The disease is a serious economic threat to the poultry industry in Australia.
+The Virulent Newcastle disease is a serious economic threat to the poultry industry in Australia.